Andrew D Smith, Principal Investigator

 Current analysis of genomic sequencing interprets the data given but ignores the possibility that things were missed by random chance in the sequencing process.
 We are developing techniques to model DNA sequencing as random sampling from a population of molecules, borrowing methodology from capture recapture statistics.
 With these techniques we can analyze the benefit of deeper sequencing to gain more information, which allows researchers to optimize their experiments based on cost and information gained.

 We’ve developed a software package called preseq for all its purposes.
-For those people who are not familiar with C environment, we provide an convenient R package called preseqR, which makes the functionality of preseq available in the R statistical computing environment.
+For those people who are not familiar with the command line, we provide an convenient R package called preseqR, which makes the functionality of preseq available in the R statistical computing environment.